mirrorkeydev/SpotifyIntersection/README.md

 WHY USE THIS WEB APP?
 --------------------------------------------------------------------------------
 This web app was designed with use between friends in mind.
-Assuming each friend has a large enough playlist of songs they like (we recommend a having upwards of 500 songs for optimal matching), and their song preferences aren't too polar, the web app can find songs both friends enjoy.
+Assuming each friend has a large enough playlist of songs they like (we recommend having upwards of 500 songs for optimal matching), and their song preferences aren't too polar, the web app can find songs both friends enjoy.
 Ideal for everything from road trips to general hangouts.